 While you are in the reception area, we hope that you will enjoy visiting with our wonderful receptionists and our chatty greeter, Fido, an African grey parrot.

-Animal Medical Center has three spacious exam rooms, with comfortable benches that provide enough room for both you and your pet to sit comfortably.
+Animal Medical Center has three exam rooms, with comfortable benches that provide enough room for both you and your pet to sit comfortably.
 Each exam room has a computer workstation.
 Our electronic medical records system allows us immediate access to your pet's entire medical record with just a few clicks and we enter medical records directly into the electronic medical record, so records are current and complete.

 Our pharmacy is fully stocked with appropriate medications for your pets and appropriate equipment for dispensing and compounding custom medications as needed.
-We also have separate storage space for the wide range of medical and related supplies that we stock.
+We also have separate storage space for the range of medical and related supplies that we stock.